gmponos/guzzle-log-middleware/README.md

 This is a middleware for [guzzle](https://github.com/guzzle/guzzle) that will help you automatically log every request and response using a PSR-3 logger.

-The middleware is functional with Guzzle 6.
+The middleware is functional with version 6 of Guzzle.

 ### Important Notes
 - This package is still in version 0.x.x.
-According to [semantic versioning](https://semver.org/) major changes can occur while we are still on 0.x.x version.
+According to [semantic versioning](https://semver.org/#spec-item-4) major changes can occur while we are still on 0.x.x version.
 If you use the package for a project that is in production please lock this package in your composer to a specific version like `^0.3.0`.
 - Hopefully 0.8.0 version will be the last unstable.
 Please share your feedback or star the project if you like it.

 ## Install